Astahlke/DiorhabdaPopulationStructure/README.md

   * RangeExpansion analysis on carinulata

 ## To-do
   * upload scripts for genome assembly
   * upload raw data for genome assembly
   * upload raw data for population genetics
+  * associate each of the steps above with scripts and directories